matiasortizluna/rent-a-bike/README.md

 # Welcome to rent-a-bike repository

-Project of the subject "Programming I" of the Degree in Computer Engineering: Interface for renting bicycles for users Final grade of the subject: 18/20.
+Project of the subject "Programming I" of the Degree in Computer Engineering: Interface for renting bicycles for users.

+Final grade of the subject: 18/20.

 The goal was to develop a program in the C language to assist in the management of bike sharing used for commuting between campuses of the Polytechnic located in Leiria.